14 Reproducibility

 But making your code reproducible is much harder than it seems.
 Computational reproducibility is inherently unstable due to ever-changing computing environments and the unique challenges of machine learning.

-14.1 Making any coding project reproducible
+13.1 Making any coding project reproducible

-- Create a clear folder structure.
+• Create a clear folder structure.

-- Use good names for files, folders, and functions.
+• Use good names for files, folders, and functions.

-- Document your project, including a README, metadata, and code documentation.
+• Document your project, including a README, metadata, and code documentation.

-- Use version control software such as git to track changes to code and text.
+• Use version control software such as git to track changes to code and text.

-- Stabilize the computing environment and software using environment management tools such as conda and virtualization tools such as Docker.
+• Stabilize the computing environment and software using environment management tools such as Conda and virtualization tools such as Docker.

-- Automate computations, e.g. Makefile, workflow stuff, and have all steps reproducible with code.
+• Automate computations, e.g. Makefile, workflow stuff, and have all steps reproducible with code.

-- Publish your work.
+• Publish your work.

-The more tips you follow, the more reproducible and satisfying your project will be.
+The more of these tips you follow, the more reproducible and satisfying your project will be.
 However, it may require learning new tools like git and adopting new habits like documenting your code – this is an initial investment of time and effort, but it will pay off in the long run.
 Your future self will thank you.

 Now let’s move on to the machine learning-specific challenges.

-14.2 Handling non-deterministic code
+13.2 Handling non-deterministic code

 To introduce randomness into the deterministic world of programming logic, machine learning software relies on “random number generators”.
 These generators are not truly random – they are based on pseudorandom processes that can be controlled by setting an initial random seed.
 A random seed initializes the random number generator, and all subsequent “random” numbers are deterministic.